timgatzky/pct_customelements_plugin_cc_frontedit/README.md

 Requires the pct_customelements alias CustomElements module in version 1.6.0 (or higher) and CustomCatalog in version 1.4.0 (or higher)
 Best experience with the lastest version!

-Settings for the upload Widget
+Optional settings for the upload widget
 ------------

 `$arrSettings['uploadFolder']`